rodrigoos098/login-tailwind/README.md

 https://rodrigoos.me/login-screen-tailwind

 Fully responsive login screen for every screen existent, using tailwindcss.
-Light and dark mode, sync with windows theme in the first theme, then the user can manually switch between them, using the button on the top left of the screen.
+Light and dark mode, sync with windows theme in the first time, then the user can manually switch between them, using the button on the top left of the screen.

 ## Ligh Mode: